BobVarioa/polyomino/readme.md

 					- [ ] Fairies, removes n lines of garbage
 					- [ ] Bomb, removes all tiles in an area
 					- [ ] Sword, clears all minos in a direction
+					- [ ] Putty, makes a piiece that can fit into any space (think O-spin)
-				- [ ] Send garbage to opponent but ... to you
+				- [ ] Send X lines of garbage to opponent but ... to you
 					- [ ] Double back?
 					- [ ] Unclearable garbage?
 				- [ ] Breakout?
 Like ball and paddle, probably your piece becomes the paddle